 For descriptive statistics, we can infer to the Kaplan-Meier curve from problem 1 since log-transformation of the data does not change our inferences regarding hazard ratios.
 This is due to the one-to-one relationship between our data and its log-transformed values.

+4/5 for performing an appropriate analysis

+Did not report which statistic the statistical inference is based on (-1) 3.5/5 for reporting the association appropriately

+Did not report the study population (-1)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+Total: 7.5

 We model this problem using a proportional hazards regression model.